 I must spend time with Him, looking and listening for His assurances of hope, love, acceptance and wisdom, or I quickly fall prey to the latest feigned path to satisfaction, spiraling down the slippery slope of insecurity, fear and unbelief.

-Because what I pay attention to changes my thoughts, I also seek out life-giving content.
-My favorite podcasts shepherding me back to “things above” (Col.3:2) are:
+Because what I pay attention to changes my thoughts, I also seek out life-giving content, my favorite podcasts being:

 The Next Right Thing—Emily Freeman

 Things Above—James Bryan Smith

 How do you experience Jesus, and what might you ask of your audaciously generous Savior—

 These good gifts wait for you, and galaxies more.
 He owns everything!
 What did He deny His followers, or those bold enough to ask?
 I find no denials, rather, report after report of lavish generosity for anyone willing to ask, timidly or audaciously, is detailed.

 Even grazing His garment commanded His healing power!
 (Luke 8:43).
 This is the power of hope, faith—of asking.